 - Direct-seeding or direct-cutting installation of some species is easy and ecological if harvested from your own creek.

 - The best erosion control is proper creek care along the entire waterway.

 - It is important for neighbors to cooperate in their efforts and share responsibility for maintaining a healthy creek.

 Correct or avoid encroachments onto public property

-- District property is public property and must be kept clear of any private storage, dumping, drainage, concrete, structures, fences or any other encroachment.
+- Valley Water property is public property and must be kept clear of any private storage, dumping, drainage, concrete, structures, fences, or any other encroachment.